 Mayo Education Centre invites Newly Qualified Teachers (NQT's) to join a newly formed support group.
 At our monthly meetings, we will facilitate members to provide each other with help, share strategies and stories, discuss experiences and feel more empowered in the classroom.
 This is not only an opportunity to belong to a supportive teaching community but also an opportunuity to make teaching friends for life that will help to sustain you throughout your career.

-You are welcome to join our on-line support meeting on;
+You are welcome to join our next meeting on;